wmenge/droidquest/README.md

 # Droid Quest

-A html point and click classic inspired by [Thimbleweed Park](https://thimbleweedpark.com) and the [development blog](https://blog.thimbleweedpark.com) of that game
+A html point and click classic inspired by [Thimbleweed Park](https://thimbleweedpark.com) and the [development blog](https://blog.thimbleweedpark.com) of that game.
+A playable version can be found [here](https://droidquest.wilcomenge.nl).

 ## Promises
 Some magic with [promises](https://javascript.info/async-await) is used to be able to create intuitive, synchronous-like scripts.
 This means that - if desired -